 Sometimes, we think of ourselves as trailblazers; even if deep down we know that even the most remote place we visited had Wi-Fi.
 Sometimes we go home and it feels like nothing has changed.
 So we expect everyone to listen to our incredible stories without listening to the stories of those who stayed put.
 Sometimes we like to think we are the ones who have experienced the world and pity those who never left home.
 But do not judge us.
 I guess sometimes some of us -like me- need to reassure ourselves that travelling does do us good after all; that we aren’t falling behind everyone else we left behind.

 I know.
 I know that we must learn to listen more, not only to those we meet in foreign lands but also to those at home.
 I know we must be more grateful for the things we have seen; the memories we have gathered.
 I know we must be humbler, demand less attention.
 I know we sometimes forget that the challenge is not to climb Everest, but rather to climb it and not tell everyone about it…

 But do not judge us.

 Do not judge us for not falling in line with the rest of society.
-Please remember that our restlessness – be it a gift or a curse – , is an expensive love affair with no permanent cure.
+Please remember that our restlessness – be it a gift or a curse–, is an expensive love affair with no permanent cure.
 Remember that we all took the leap of fate, without knowing what awaited us on the other side.
-We sacrifice our friends, our relationships, our homes and our 401Ks in pursuit of something we cannot quite define, but we know is somewhere out there.
+We sacrifice our friends, our relationships, our homes and our 401K plans in pursuit of something we cannot quite define, but we know exists somewhere out there.